 Being a primary industrial input for many businesses, rubber plays a substantial role in deciding the profitability of the following industries:

 Apart from its more traditional uses, the natural product can also be used in various other ways:

-Not only that, Rubber industry has been playing a vital role in creating additional employment opportunities for rural people.
-As per industry experts, as many as 10 people are employed in every 25 acres of rubber land.
+Not only that, the Rubber industry has been playing a vital role in creating additional employment opportunities for rural people.
+As per industry experts, as many as ten people are employed in every 25 acres of rubber land.

-According to the President of The Bangladesh Rubber Garden Owners Association (BRGOA), countries such as China, Malaysia, India, Turkey, and Pakistan are showing much penchant towards the Bangladeshi raw and processed rubber due to its esteemed quality.
+According to the President of The Bangladesh Rubber Garden Owners Association (BRGOA), countries such as China, Malaysia, India, Turkey, and Pakistan are showing much penchant for Bangladeshi raw and processed rubber due to its esteemed quality.

 According to the Export Promotion Bureau (EPB), from July 2013 to January 2014, the rubber export revenue was USD 10.06 million, whereas the expected figures were USD 5.71 million.

 The imposition of the 15% VAT by the government, even though all VAT has been withdrawn from agro-based products, is being seen as the principal impediment to the sector’s potential growth.
 According to the Bangladesh Rubber Garden Owners Association (BRGOA), the availability of expertise in the field of rubber production is negligible and at the moment, the scope of acquiring soft loans and other finances is also extremely narrow.
 Only funds worth BDT 162.82 million, at an interest rate of 12%, have been invested by the government during the last 33 years.
 Adding to the woes is the primitive plantation system, which requires about eight years to extract latex, whereas, it takes half as long in countries like Malaysia.
 As rubber sells at an all-time high of BDT 350 to BDT 400, the BRGOA believes supplies must rise to meet the burgeoning demands.